Universal groups of cellular automata: Corollaries

 Let now $U$ be the set of all numbers $n$ such that $\langle \RCA_1(n) \rangle$ is f.g.-universal in $\RCA(n)$.
 By Theorem~\ref{thm:Main}, $U$ contains all composite numbers except possibly $4$, since $\PAut(n) \leq \langle \RCA_1(n) \rangle$.

 Let now $k, m \in \N$ be arbitrary.
 Then if $|A| = n = k^2 + m$, we can decompose the alphabet $A$ as $A = B^2 \sqcup C$ where $|B| = k$.
 A radius-$1$ cellular automaton can treat elements of $C$ as walls (which are never modified), and use the elements of $B^2$ as two $B$-tracks, wrapping into a conveyor belt next to elements of $C$.
 From this we obtain an embedding of the group $\langle \RCA_1(k) \rangle$ in $\langle \RCA_1(n) \rangle$.
-Since $\RCA(k)$ has the same subgroups as $\RCA(n)$, the f.g.-universality of $\langle \RCA_1(k) \rangle$ in $\RCA(k)$ then implies f.g.-universality of $\langle \RCA_1(n) \rangle$ in $\RCA(n)$.
+Since $\langle \RCA(k) \rangle$ has the same subgroups as $\langle \RCA(n) \rangle$, the f.g.-universality of $\langle \RCA_1(k) \rangle$ in $\langle \RCA(k) \rangle$ then implies f.g.-universality of $\langle \RCA_1(n) \rangle$ in $\langle \RCA(n) \rangle$.
 Thus, $U^2 + \N \subset U$, so $6 \in U$ implies $[36, \infty) \subset U$.

 For the last claim, consider a contiguous neighborhood of size $2$.
-Such a neighborhood is either entirely in $\N$ or in $-\N$, so if $f$ and $f^{-1}$ both have such neighborhood for all generators, they can be seen as elements of $\Aut(A^\N)$.
+Such a neighborhood is either entirely in $\N$ or in $-\N$, so if $f$ and $f^{-1}$ both have such a neighborhood for all generators, they can be seen as elements of $\Aut(A^\N)$.
 No subgroup of $\Aut(A^\N)$ contains every finite group \cite{BoFrKi90}, so such a group cannot be f.g.-universal. \end{proof}

-In general, as $|A|$ grows the subgroups of $\RCA_{\{0,1\}}(A^\Z)$ range over all finitely-generated groups of one-sided cellular automata by standard blocking arguments, so these groups can be very interesting, even though they are never f.g.-universal in $\Aut(A^\Z)$.
+In general, as $|A|$ grows the subgroups of $\langle \RCA_{\{0,1\}}(A^\Z) \rangle$ range over all finitely generated groups of one-sided cellular automata by standard blocking arguments, so these groups can be very interesting, even though they are never f.g.-universal in $\Aut(A^\Z)$.

 The last claim is only true for contiguous neighborhoods of size two, and the theorem does not apply to e.g. $N = \{-1, 1\}$.
-Indeed, for the purpose of group embeddings one can consider the case $N = \{-1, 1\}$ to be the case of ``radius-$1/2$ RCA'', and by a standard blocking argument (see \cite{MoBo97}) and a little bit of work one can then indeed generate f.g.-universal groups this way (for some alphabets).
+Indeed, for the purpose of group embeddings one can consider the case $N = \{-1, 1\}$ to be the case of ``radius-$1/2$ RCA'', and by a standard blocking argument (see \cite{MoBo97}) and with a little bit of work one can indeed generate f.g.-universal groups this way (for some alphabets).